Physer/Qavalry/README.md

 ```bash
 vtf setup
 ```
-After the setup is completed you can run VTF using the command below.
+After the setup is completed you can run Qavalry using the command below.
 ```bash
 vtf run --options options.js [--config config.js]
 ```